 To achieve texture contrast you can play with smooth and rough surfaces.
 For example, f you want to emphasize softness, add a bit of roughness to it.
 Playing with texture can also create motion and drama.
 Imagine painting a sea with textured and soft amounts of paint.
 The sea would look very much alive, wouldn’t it?

 I played with texture in the example below.
 My background has a bit of texture but my foreground is all even more textured with paint, paper scraps, and a napkin.

-For more depth on your pages, use this contrast by putting the rough places as the foreground and smoother surface as the background.
+For more depth on your pages, use this contrast by putting the rough places in the foreground and a smoother surface as the background.
 This way, a textured foreground pops out of the image and that’s how you accentuate it.